 Sarah-Jane is a mother to two autistic teenagers (a late-diagnosed girl and a boy) and an autistic husband and lives with two cats.

 Sensory issues are common to many people, including those who are not autistic as well as those who are.
 Most autistic people experience differences in how they experience the world through their senses.
 They can be sensory-seeking, or sensory avoidant and the degree of sensitivity can vary from one situation to another and from day to day.

 The effects of a poor sensory environment build up over time in increased anxiety and stress and can be catastrophic for the individual and highly challenging for those around them.

 Over 700,000 people in the UK are autistic – this includes teachers and parents and well as children in schools.
-With over 80% of autistic people experience their senses differently to non-autistic people.
+Autistic people experience their senses differently to non-autistic people.
 Some have extreme reactions to fear and pain due to sensory overload.
 70% of autistic people in overload will ‘shut down’ rather than ‘melt-down’.
 Those who mask their difficulties are far more likely to develop depression and anxiety – possibly leading to school refusal and illness.
 Masking is toxic.

 Be the first to hear when new podcasts go live!

 We have been involved with Special Educational Needs for over 25 years, helping show the small steps of progress pupils with SEND make.
 B Squared has worked with thousands of schools, we understand the challenges professionals working in SEND face.
 We wanted a way to support these hardworking professionals – which is why we launched The SENDcast!
 Click the button below to find out more about how B Squared can help improve assessment for pupils with SEND in your school.

 SENDcast Sessions are a new way for schools to access high quality CPD from SEND experts brought to you by the SENDcast.
 It’s the same great guests featured on our weekly podcast, delivering focused 1-hour online training sessions on a wide range of SEND topics.